ministryofjustice/moj-frontend/docs/style-guide.md

 An identity number assigned to a person in the Police National Computer (PNC).
 Use ‘PNC number’.
 This is more well known than the full version.

+### pre-sentence report (PSR)

+Write out pre-sentence report (PSR) on first mention and use PSR or 'the report' thereafter.

+PSRs are reports that a court uses to help decide on a defendant's sentence.
+They consider a defendant's offending behaviour, the risk they pose and to whom.
+A PSR will provide an independent recommendation of the sentencing options available to the court.

 ### prison, establishment

 ‘Prison’ and ‘establishment’ are both acceptable terms.
 Which one you should use depends on the context and audience.